The Lovecraft Investigations

-The Lovecraft Investigations is a mystery thriller/horror fiction podcast written and directed by Julian Simpson, based on several works of H.P.
-Lovecraft.
-Produced by Sweet Talk Productions for BBC Radio 4, the podcast premiered on 2 January 2019, and ended on 29 November 2020 with the conclusion of its third season.
+The Lovecraft Investigations is a mystery thriller/horror fiction podcast created, written and directed by Julian Simpson, based on several works of H. P. Lovecraft and his Cthulhu Mythos.
+Produced by Karen Rose and Sweet Talk Productions for BBC Radio 4, the podcast premiered on 2 January 2019, with further series published in November 2019, November 2020 and October 2023.

 The story is a modernization of the original Lovecraft works, set around the same time the podcast aired and presented as a podcast-within-a-podcast in which the two hosts of the Mystery Machine, a true crime podcast investigating cases related to the occult and conspiracy theories, stumble upon a case hiding a much larger mystery.
-It features a large voice cast led by Barnaby Kay and Jana Carpenter as the two podcasters, Matt Heawood and Kennedy Fisher.
+It stars Barnaby Kay and Simpson's spouse Jana Carpenter as the two podcasters, Matt Heawood and Kennedy Fisher, with Nicola Walker as Eleanor Peck, a specialist in myths and the occult who helps their investigations.

-Each season of The Lovecraft Investigations is titled after, and mostly based on, one of Lovecraft's works, namely 1927's The Case of Charles Dexter Ward, 1930's The Whisperer in Darkness, and 1931's The Shadow over Innsmouth, while creating an overarching story; it is also set within Simpson's Pleasant Green Universe of audio dramas.
+Each season of The Lovecraft Investigations is titled after, and mostly based on, one of Lovecraft's works, namely 1927's The Case of Charles Dexter Ward, 1930's The Whisperer in Darkness, 1931's The Shadow over Innsmouth, and 1936's The Haunter of the Dark while creating an overarching story; it is also set within Simpson's Pleasant Green Universe of audio dramas, with the character of Fisher notably appearing in Simpson's Who is Aldrich Kemp? between the third and fourth seasons of The Lovecraft Investigations.

 Synopsis

-The first season, "The Case of Charles Dexter Ward", follows Heawood and Fisher as they investigate the unexplained disappearance of Charles Dexter Ward, a young patient in a mental health facility in Rhode Island who vanished one day from a closed room, never to be seen again.
+The first season, The Case of Charles Dexter Ward, follows Heawood and Fisher as they investigate the unexplained disappearance of Charles Dexter Ward, a young patient in a mental health facility in Rhode Island who vanished one day from a closed room, never to be seen again.

 In The Whisperer in Darkness, the duo investigates Henry Akeley, an elderly man from Suffolk and former acquaintance of Eleanor Peck, a woman who helped them in the case of Charles Dexter Ward.
 Although Akeley contacted Peck claiming to have important things to share, upon arriving to his house, he is nowhere to be seen, and the clues and recordings he left behind are puzzling.

-In The Shadow over Innsmouth, the two investigate the family of Fisher, after their previous investigations lead them to believe the family might be connected to the conspiracies uncovered in the podcast.
-To do so, Heawood goes to Iraq, while Fisher goes to Innsmouth.
+The third season, The Shadow over Innsmouth, the two investigate the family of Fisher, after their previous investigations lead them to believe the family might be connected to the conspiracies uncovered in the podcast.
+To do so, Heawood goes to Iraq, while Fisher goes to Innsmouth, New England.

+The fourth season follows Fisher who, having searched for Heawood for three years, gets a chance to further explore the mysteries around Pleasant Green and Heawood's disappearance in The Haunter of the Dark, a mystery tying back to Simpson's 2011 radio drama Bad Memories.